searchisko/elasticsearch-river-remote/README.md

 * `index/preprocessors` optional parameter.
 Defines chain of preprocessors applied to document data read from remote system before stored into index.
 See related notes later!
 * `activity_log` part defines where information about remote river index update activity are stored.
 If omitted then no activity information are stored.
 * `activity_log/index` defines name of index where information about remote river activity are stored.
-* `activity_log/type` defines [type](http://www.elasticsearch.org/guide/appendix/glossary.html#type) used to store information about remote river activity.
+* `activity_log/type` defines [type](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/glossary.html#glossary-type) used to store information about remote river activity.
 Parameter is optional, `remote_river_indexupdate` is used if omitted.

 Time value in configuration is number representing milliseconds, but you can use these postfixes appended to the number to define units: `s` for seconds, `m` for minutes, `h` for hours, `d` for days and `w` for weeks.
 So for example value `5h` means five fours, `2w` means two weeks.

-To get rid of some unwanted WARN log messages add next line to the [logging configuration file](http://www.elasticsearch.org/guide/reference/setup/configuration.html) of your ElasticSearch instance which is `config/logging.yml`:
+To get rid of some unwanted WARN log messages add next line to the [logging configuration file](http://www.elasticsearch.org/guide/reference/setup/configuration.html) of your Elasticsearch instance which is `config/logging.yml`:

 	org.apache.commons.httpclient: ERROR